Author Deepu Paul narrates his love for Tapioca and its varieties

 The fact that cassava plants can be easily cultivated and multiplied made it a good source of food for common people.
 Gradually, it gained wider admiration and acceptance among food lovers.
 With a variety of combinations, tapioca is really a treat to indulge in.

 As children when we return home from school, boiled tapioca with chutney or dry cooked tapioca with spices used to be a usual sight.
+It is amazing to learn about Tapioca and its varieties in plenty.
 Fast-food culture has taken over and today’s generation hardly enjoys such homemade, simple delicacies.
 But there are several items and combinations tapioca can offer which are easy to cook, tasty and pocket friendly.

 Boiled tapioca with different side dishes